naninovel/docs/docs/guide/naninovel-scripts.md

 >red #ff0000,bold
 ```

-You can then use the short names preceded by `$` literal to reference the defined expressions:
+You can then use the short names wrapped in curly braces (`{ }`) to reference the defined expressions:

 ```
-@char $f.Happy
+@char {f}.Happy
-He was as happy as a [style $red]clam[style default].
+He was as happy as a [style {red}]clam[style default].
 ```

 However, you'll probably mostly use this feature to reference associated character names in general text lines.
-To further simplify the process, `$` literal can be omitted in such cases:
+To further simplify the process, curly braces can be omitted in such cases:

 ```
-@char $f.Happy
+@char {f}.Happy
-f: I'm as happy as a [style $red]clam[style default]!
+f: I'm as happy as a [style {red}]clam[style default]!
 ```

+Make sure the define expressions don't contain spaces inside curly braces; eg `{ f }` won't be recognized as one.

+In case you wish to make some defines accessible from all the scripts, set a `Global Defines Script` in the [scripts configuration](/guide/configuration.md#scripts) menu.

 ## Conditional Execution